Satyadeep-Dey/genai-lab/README.md

 * Write text files to Google Drive
 * Create folders when required

-The utility is intended specifically for **Google Colab** environments.
+## Running the Notebooks

+1. Open a notebook in GitHub.
+2. Select **Open in Colab**.
+3. Follow the setup instructions in the notebook.
+4. Provide the required API keys or credentials when prompted.

+The notebooks and supporting utilities assume a **Google Colab environment**, including its package installation and Google Drive integration.

 ## Purpose

 This is a working lab rather than a production framework.
-The notebooks are intended to capture experiments, implementations, and learning as I explore different GenAI concepts and patterns.
+The notebooks capture hands-on experiments, implementations, and learning across different **Generative AI concepts and application patterns**.